neilpeterson/talk-terraform-workshop/10-terraform-devops/README.md

 }
 ```

-NOTE: This operation created an account with admin access to your Azure subscription.
-Take care to secure the credentials and see [this article](https://docs.microsoft.com/en-us/azure/security/azure-security-identity-management-best-practices?WT.mc_id=cloudnativeterraform-github-nepeters) for more information on limiting the scope of this account.

 **Azure Subscription ID**

 You will also need your Azure subscription id.
 Use the [az account list](https://docs.microsoft.com/en-us/cli/azure/account?WT.mc_id=cloudnativeterraform-github-nepeters#az-account-list) command to find this value.